Tesla facilities in Tilburg: Final assembly plant

-Third building
+Parts Distribution Centre & Warehouse

 In mid-2018, Tesla took control of a third building with an area of 36000 sqm, approximately 1.2 km east of the headquarters building.
-The building had been certified by BREEAM as having a "very good" sustainability rating.
-Dutch newspaper Algemeen Dagblad reported that it was likely to be used by Tesla for electric vehicle parts distribution.
+Now called the Tesla Global Parts Distribution Centre & Warehouse, the building had been certified by BREEAM as having a "very good" sustainability rating.

 In October 2017, the original developers Ontwikkelingscombinatie Scheg had sold the nearly-completed building to Standard Life Aberdeen investment organisation.